 What is Generalized Anxiety Disorder?

-Generalized Anxiety Disorder (GAD) is a mental health condition characterized by excessive, persistent worry about everyday things.
-People with GAD may find it difficult to control their worry, even when they realize that their fears are not based on reality.
+Generalized Anxiety Disorder (GAD) is a mental health condition characterized by persistent, excessive worry about various aspects of everyday existence.
+People with GAD often struggle to control their anxiety, even when they perceive that their fears are disproportionate or unfounded.
+This chronic concern can lead to panic- like side effects, influencing their ability to live calmly, concentrate at work or school, relax, or get restful sleep.

 • Health